cloudfour/lighthouse-parade/README.md

 #### `--ignore-robots-txt`

-Crawl pages even if they are listed in the site's robots.txt (default false)
+Crawl pages even if they are listed in the site's `robots.txt`

 #### `--crawler-user-agent`